Azure/connectthedots/Azure/ARMTemplate/Readme.md

+##How to deploy Azure services for ConnectTheDots.io##
-To deploy the ConnectTheDots solution to your Azure Subcsrition you will need to follow the below instructions.
+To deploy the ConnectTheDots solution to your Azure subscription you will need to follow the below instructions.
 We are using Azure Resource Manager to deploy the needed services and connect them to one another.
 We are also using the Azure cross platform CLI tool which will allow you to deploy the services from your favorite development machine, running Windows, Linux or OSX.
 The below services will be deployed in your Azure subscription: